RafliSaputra2804/hadiseptianto/README.md

-# Hi there, I'm RahardianSeptianto -  [Rahardian](https://studio.youtube.com/channel/UCPxmCksiWFLup3OI0-L7VOw/editing/images) 👋
+# Hi there, I'm Rafly Saputra  -  [Rafly](https://studio.youtube.com/channel/UCnJpXLMcOV4NTQy_z3zr99A/editing/images) 👋
 ## About me:
 - 🔭 I’m currently studen at Universitas Dian Nusantara
 - 🌱 I’m currently learning Python and Javascript
 - 👯 I’m looking to collaborate as Data Analyst
 - 🤔 I’m looking for suggest for Automation and Data Analyst
 - 💬 Ask me about anything
-- 📫 How to reach me: ajarahardian@gmail.com
+- 📫 How to reach me: raflysaputra2804@gmail.com

 ## Education: